Ittismita/HealthKart_TrackingInfluencerCampaigns/README.md

 | orders        | int       | Number of units ordered by the user                                      | Integer between 1 and 9, assuming small  but multiple quantities per order                            |
 | revenue       | float     | Total revenue generated  from the user order                             | Random float between ₹20 and ₹500,  simulating average cart value in health and fitness e-commerce    |

-4. payouts - This dataset contains how much each influencer is paid, based either on per post or per order.
+4. payouts - This dataset contains how much each influencer is paid by participating in the campaign, based either on per post or per order.

    Number of rows - 500